nasuni-labs/nasuni-api-utilities/README.md

 **Compatibility**: Nasuni 8.0 or higher required\
 **Known Issues and Notes**:\
 Creating a volume using an existing encryption key: When referencing an existing encryption key rather than creating encryption key, you should not include the “create_new_key”: “false” option.
-This must be omitted until UNTY-27807 is fixed.
+This must be omitted until Issue 27807 is fixed.

 Misleading terminology: The create volume API has an option that misleadingly reference to “cred” in its **Name**: auto_provision_cred.
 Counterintutively, auto_provision_cred controls the provisioning of encryption keys (pgp), rather than Nasuni cloud credentials.